 12:00 Noon – Vetting in begins and will continue until sunset.

 6:00 PM – Ride meeting with our trail masters walking through tips and tricks for the trail, includes extra maps if you need them.
+No ties for the event placing.

 6:30 AM – 50 mile controlled start